-Mario Ferro, Co-Founder and Director, brings innovation and experience in social entrepreneurship.
+Mario Ferro, Co-Founder and CEO, brings innovation and experience in social entrepreneurship.
 He is a former Senior Advisor for Energy Investments for Greenpeace and a former Senior Consultant for PricewaterhouseCoopers (PwC) Advisory as well as Acumen Fellow.
 Previously he worked on in the post-disaster relief effort after the earthquake on January 2010 in Haiti and trade promotion from small medium enterprises working in China.
 He holds a Master in Economics and Management from University La Sapienza and a MSc in Development Management, from the LSE.
 He has been studying and working in Italy, Finland, Ireland, United Kingdom, Mainland China, Hong Kong, Haiti, India, United States, Cambodia and Thailand.

 Katie Davos is an Operations Officer, working on the selection of Talent Spotters and mentees.
 She has previously worked with Amnesty International USA, and is also currently interning with ATMA SEVA.
 Her passions include human rights and social justice issues.
 She has worked and volunteered on matters such as community development, gender equality and education.
 Katie graduated with a Global Master of Arts in International Relations from Webster University, getting the opportunity to study in five different countries, including Thailand.